ProactiveProgrammers/www.proactiveprogrammers.com/decks/discrete-structures-slides/probability-functions/slides.md

     -   We can use either `set` or `FiniteSet` to study probabilities

--   Investigate probability after an alternative approach to sets
+-   Investigate probability after exploring an alternative approach to sets

 </v-clicks>